The Florida ADR Team

-Recognizing the growing presence of ADR in the practice of law and the importance of these skills to upcoming lawyers, UF Professors are currently working to establish a concentration in ADR to go along with the prestigious Criminal Justice, Environmental & Land Use Law, Estates & Trusts, Family Law, Intellectual Property Law, and International & Comparative Law Programs already offered at the Law College.
+Recognizing the growing presence of ADR in the practice of law and the importance of these skills to upcoming lawyers, UF Professors are currently working to establish a concentration in ADR to go along with the prestigious Criminal Justice, Environmental & Land Use Law, Estates & Trusts, Family Law, and Intellectual Property Law Programs already offered at the Law College.
 The Florida ADR Team is an extension of our nationally ranked ADR program, proud to represent our school in ABA competitions nationwide.

 For more information contact Nicholas Alberto at email@example.com